-Writing A Business Plan Hints & Tips
+Hints & Tips

-- the history and background of your organisation including organisational structure - current and future activities what you are going to do and why? - when and how you are going to do it? - how does your project tie in to National and Local Outcomes - what are the strengths and potential weaknesses of your organisation and what plans do you have in place to mitigate weaknesses - how will you assess the potential risks to your project or organisation? - where might the money come from?
+- the history and background of your organisation - current and future activities what you are going to do and why? - when and how you are going to do it? - How does your project tie in to National and Local - what are the strengths and potential weaknesses of your organisation and what plans do you have in place to mitigate weaknesses - how will you assess the potential risks to your project? - where might the money come from?
 When and how it will be spent? - how will you keep track of your progress and spending?
 How will you monitor and review? - how will you know if the plan is working?
 How will you evaluate?